wxjames/wxjames.github.io/_pages/about.md

   - /about.html
 ---

-I am a postdoctoral researcher in Industralized Construction Innovation at National Renewable Energy Laboratory (NREL).
+I am a postdoctoral researcher in **Industralized Construction Innovation** at National Renewable Energy Laboratory (NREL).
 I obtained my Ph.D. degree in Civil Engineering and my Master's degree in Computer Sciences from University of Wisconsin-Madison.
 Before moving to Madison, I received a Master's degree and a Bachelor's degree in Civil Engineering from Tongji University, China.

-The long term goal of my reseaerch is to advance automation and intelligence technologies, and human-centered approaches to address challeges in construction and infrastructure systems.
+The long term goal of my reseaerch is to advance **automation and intelligence technologies**, and **human-centered approaches** to address challeges in **construction** and **infrastructure systems**.
 My current work focuses on the following aspects:

 1. **Human-Robot Interaction**
 1. **Construction Automation and Robotics**